rkgtech/gigaspaces-sbp-jekyll/README.md

 gigaspaces-sbp-jekyll
 =====================

-The solution and best practices section of the GigaSpaces XAP wiki
+The solution and patterns section of the GigaSpaces XAP wiki